telugutunakalu/telugutunakalu.github.io/_pages/about.md

 In conclusion, "తెలుగు తునకలు" or "Telugu Tunakalu" is a name that not only encapsulates our mission and objectives but is also well-suited to the contemporary challenges of engaging and promoting the Telugu language to the next generation.
-We kindly request your consideration and support for the formal registration of our non-profit organization "తెలుగు తునకలు" (Telugu Tunakalu) and its objectives.
+We kindly request your support for the formal registration of our non-profit organization "తెలుగు తునకలు" (Telugu Tunakalu) and its objectives.